github/docs/content/issues/quickstart.md

 Depending on the type of repository and project you are working on, you may prioritize certain types of issues over others.
 Once you have identified the most common issue types for your team, you can create issue forms and templates for your repository.
 Issue templates {% if currentVersion == "free-pro-team@latest" %}and forms{% endif %} allow you to create a standardized list of templates that a contributor can choose from when they open an issue in your repository.
 For more information, see "[Configuring issue templates for your repository](/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository)."

 ### Issue template example for large initiative
-Below is an example of an issue template for a large initiative, in our previously created project repository.
+Below is an example of an issue template for a large initiative, for our previously created Project Octocat.

 ![Creating issue template example](/assets/images/help/issues/quickstart-creating-issue-template.png)

 ## Opening issues and using task lists to track work
 You can organize and track your work by creating issues.
 For more information, see "[Creating a new repository](/github/creating-cloning-and-archiving-repositories/creating-a-repository-on-github/creating-a-new-repository)."
 ### Issue example for large initiative
-Below is an example of an issue created for a large initiative.
+Here is an example of an issue created for a large initiative, in this case front-end work for Project Octocat.

 ![Creating large initiative issue example](/assets/images/help/issues/quickstart-create-large-initiative-issue.png)